Symplectic Boundary Conditions and Cohomology: Introduction

 To further demonstrate some of their uses, we explicitly calculate the primitive cohomologies for some examples of K\"ahler manifolds with boundary.
 These examples show clearly that primitive cohomologies are very different from the standard de Rham cohomologies on manifolds with boundary.
 Interestingly, we find that even on a simple K\"ahler manifold that is the product of a three-ball times a three-torus, $B^3 \times T^3$, two different K\"ahler structures can lead to different primitive cohomologies.
 In Section 7, we conclude with a discussion connecting our relative primitive cohomology with the differential topological notion of a relative cohomology.
 This allows us to propose a relative primitive cohomology with respect to any submanifold, including lagrangians, embedded within a symplectic manifold.

-\ {\it Acknowledgements.~} We would like to thank T.-J. Li, Y. S. Poon, M. Schecter, C.-J. Tsai, J. Wang, and S.-T. Yau for helpful comments and discussions.
-Additionally, we are grateful to S.-Y. Li, Z. Lu, C.-L. Terng, and especially P. Li for their interest and input in this work.
-L. Wang would like to acknowledge the support of the UC Riverside Math Department while this work took place.
+\ {\it Acknowledgements.~} We would like to thank T.-J. Li, Y. S. Poon, M. Schechter, C.-J. Tsai, J. Wang, and S.-T. Yau for helpful comments and discussions.
+Additionally, we are grateful to S.-Y. Li, Z. Lu, C.-L. Terng, Q. Zhang, and especially P. Li for their interest and input in this work.
 L.-S. Tseng would like to acknowledge the support of a Simons Collaboration Grant for Mathematicians.